 - Starts running around, trying to find where the sound is coming from

 - Is whining or barking

 Cats and birds should not be bothered by the sounds either.
 However, like dogs, when you first try out the device, you’ll want to monitor these pets to see if they do have a reaction.
 Again, there are so many different types of devices that it is possible that some could cause some stress.

-Ultrasonic pest repellers could affect some pets such as hamsters, rabbits, and other “domesticated rodents” as the sound will cause distress in your pet.
+Ultrasonic pest repellers should be avoided in homes with pets such as hamsters, rabbits, and other “domesticated rodents” as the sound will cause distress in your pet.

 How Much Does Ultrasonic Pest Control Cost?